There Are No Odd Perfect Numbers: Conclusion

 \section{Conclusion}

-We proved that perfect numbers are always even, and therefore, always built from Mersenne primes.
+We proved that perfect numbers are always even, and therefore, always related to Mersenne primes.
 Whether or not the set of Mersenne primes is infinite, is another interest\-ing open problem \cite{r3}.